Asphaltene

 Asphaltenes are molecular substances that are found in crude oil, along with resins, aromatic hydrocarbons, and saturates (i.e. saturated hydrocarbons such as alkanes).
-The word "asphaltene" was coined by Boussingault in 1837 when he noticed that the distillation residue of some bitumens had asphalt-like properties.
+The word "asphaltene" was coined by Jean-Baptiste Boussingault in 1837 when he noticed that the distillation residue of some bitumens had asphalt-like properties.
 Asphaltenes in the form of asphalt or bitumen products from oil refineries are used as paving materials on roads, shingles for roofs, and waterproof coatings on building foundations.

 Composition

-Asphaltenes consist primarily of carbon (C4-), hydrogen (H+), nitrogen (N), oxygen (O2-), and sulfur (S2-), as well as trace amounts of vanadium (V) and nickel (Ni).
+Asphaltenes consist primarily of carbon, hydrogen, nitrogen, oxygen, and sulfur, as well as trace amounts of vanadium and nickel.
 The C:H ratio is approximately 1:1.2, depending on the asphaltene source.
 Asphaltenes are defined operationally as the n-heptane (C_{7}H_{16})-insoluble, toluene (C_{6}H_{5}CH_{3})-soluble component of a carbonaceous material such as crude oil, bitumen, or coal.
 Asphaltenes have been shown to have a distribution of molecular masses in the range of 400 u to 1500 u, but the average and maximum values are difficult to determine due to aggregation of the molecules in solution.

 Analysis

 The molecular structure of asphaltenes is difficult to determine because the molecules tend to stick together in solution.
 These materials are extremely complex mixtures containing hundreds or even thousands of individual chemical species.
 Asphaltenes do not have a specific chemical formula: individual molecules can vary in the number of atoms contained in the structure, and the average chemical formula can depend on the source.
-Although they have been subjected to modern analytical methods, including the well known SARA analysis by TLC-FID SARA Method, mass spectrometry, electron paramagnetic resonance and nuclear magnetic resonance, the exact molecular structures are difficult to determine.
+Although they have been subjected to modern analytical methods, including SARA, mass spectrometry, electron paramagnetic resonance and nuclear magnetic resonance, the exact molecular structures are difficult to determine.
 Given this limitation, asphaltenes are composed mainly of polyaromatic carbon ring units with oxygen, nitrogen, and sulfur heteroatoms, combined with trace amounts of heavy metals, particularly chelated vanadium and nickel, and aliphatic side chains of various lengths.
 Many asphaltenes from crude oils around the world contain similar ring units, as well as polar and non-polar groups, which are linked together to make highly diverse large molecules.

 Asphaltene after heating have been subdivided as: nonvolatile (heterocyclic N and S species), and, volatile (paraffin + olefins, benzenes, naphthalenes, phenanthrenes, several others).
 Speight reports a simplified representation of the separation of petroleum into the following six major fractions: volatile saturates, volatile aromatics, nonvolatile saturates, nonvolatile aromatics, resins and asphaltenes.
 He also reports arbitrarily defined physical boundaries for petroleum using carbon-number and boiling point.